Commercial Driver FAQs in Idaho

 How long are my tests valid?

-One year.
+Your results will be valid for 1 year.
 The results are no longer valid after that time.
-If you have not yet met all the requirements for a CDL after one year, and you still want to apply for one, you must retake all exams.
+If you have not yet met all the requirements for a CDL after 1 year, and you still want to apply for one, you must retake all exams.

 What is the DOT medical certificate and how do I get one?